delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 The word "cur" is a pointer pointing at the current item being looked at.

-We compare 34 and 10 and becaue 10 is smaller than 34, we swap them.
+We compare 34 & 10 and because 10 is smaller than 34, we swap them.

 ```
             cur